Inference for the Case Probability in High-dimensional Logistic Regression: Additional Simulation Studies

-To explore the performance of the inference procedures in presence of an intercept, we set the values for the 501 regression coefficients as in Section \ref{sec: exact sparse} i.e., $\beta_{j}={(j-1)}/{20}$ for $2\leq j\leq 11$ and $\beta_{j}=0$ for $12\leq j\leq 501$ and consider two values for $\beta_{1}$, $\beta_{1}=-1$ and $\beta_{1}=1$ leading to two different target case probabilities $0.501$ and $0.881$ respectively.
-We investigate the finite sample performance of the inference methods for Loading 1.
+Here we explore the performance of the inference procedures in presence of an intercept.
+We generate $\beta$ as in $(\rm S1)$ and instead of having null intercepts we consider two values for $\beta_{1}$, $\beta_{1}=-1$ and $\beta_{1}=1$ leading to two different target case probabilities $0.501$ and $0.881$ respectively.
+We investigate the finite sample performance of the inference methods for {Loading 1} with $q = 1$.

 We report the simulation results based on 500 replications in Tables \ref{tab: with intercept 2i} and \ref{tab: with intercept 2ii}.
 Table \ref{tab: with intercept 2i} shows the proposed inference procedure continue to produce valid confidence intervals and the confidence intervals have shorter lengths for a larger sample size or a smaller $\ell_2$ norm $\|\xnew\|_{2}$.
-In comparison, \texttt{hdi} is under-coverage in general while the over-coverage issue of \texttt{WLDP} is still persistent.
+In comparison, \texttt{hdi} undercovers in general while the over-coverage issue of \texttt{WLDP} is still persistent.
 For $\beta_{1}=-1$, the case probability represents an alternative in the indistinguishable region and hence the testing procedures do not have power in general while for $\beta_{1}=1$, the case probability is well above $0.5$ and corresponds to an alternative to the null hypothesis, thereby the ERR, an empirical measure of power, increases with a larger sample size for all the testing procedures except for the one based on \texttt{WLDP}.
 It should be mentioned here that the comparison of our proposed method with \texttt{hdi} and \texttt{WLDP} in the setting with intercepts is unfair since \texttt{hdi} and \texttt{WLDP} are not designed to handle case probability and their output does not handle inference for the intercept.
 However, in practical applications, the intercept is an important term in capturing the case probabilities in logistic model.